 A wonderful group of people got together to help the Willow Run Rosies make this video.

-Rosie Jane Vass was the producer and choreographer, and the star is Alison Beatty, the original “Tribute” Rosie.
+Rosie Jane Vass was the producer and choreographer, and featured in the video are several of Yankee Air Museum’s “Tribute” Rosies.

 Also featured in the video are two 1942 WWII-era GPWs (Jeeps) owned by John Sanderson and Bob Schrock, and the Yankee Air Museum’s PB4Y, which was a very late model of the B-24, without the twin tails, produced for the Navy.
 It was the closest thing we could get.
 And the young Sanderson girls, as you can see, are simply adorable in the video.